Zylann/godot_heightmap_plugin/README.md

 ![Editor screenshot](https://user-images.githubusercontent.com/1311555/49705861-a5275380-fc19-11e8-8338-9ad364d2db8d.png)

 Heightmap-based terrain for Godot 3.1 and later.
-It supports texture painting, colouring, holes, level of detail and grass, while still targetting the Godot API (i.e GLES3 and GLES2).
+It supports texture painting, colouring, holes, level of detail and grass, while still targetting the Godot API.

 This repository holds the latest development version, which means it has the latest features but can also have bugs.
 For a "stable" version, use the asset library or download from a commit tagged with a version.